NotTCA/AHKscripts/README.md

 # AHKscripts
-It's back! | The AutoHotKey scripts that we use for Premiere, Explorer, and more!
+The AutoHotKey scripts that we use for Premiere, Explorer, and more!